Bhagavad Gita Chapter 1 Verse 2 Meaning

 What is the main idea of Bhagavad Gita 1.2?

+The Gita addresses compassion with characteristic directness here.
 Sanjaya said: Having seen the army of the Pandavas drawn up in battle array, King Duryodhana approached his teacher, Drona, and spoke these words.
-This verse emphasizes moral dilemma with clarity and purpose.
+Within the broader arc of Chapter 1, this verse builds on Krishna's systematic...

 How can I apply Bhagavad Gita 1.2 in daily life?